cm68/micronix/README.md

 disks:
 	floppy images recovered from the net, version 1.4 and 1.3

+src/micronix:
+	the source tree for things that are to be built natively, including libraries, commands and the kernel.

+src/micronix/kernel:
+	recovered kernel source for micronix 1.61, with include files the formatting of the original source was really quirky and archaic, so I re-indented it to a more K&R like style. it is NOT ansi, and compiles on whitesmith's C.

 src/tools:
 	file system checkers, dumper and extractor
 	object file tools, including an overachieving nm